-To eliminate HPV cancers through global coverage of gender neutral HPV vaccination programmes.
+To eliminate 5% of all cancers through global coverage of gender neutral HPV vaccination programmes.

 HPV is the causal agent of 5% of cancer, yet the vast majority of people remain unaware of the link between the two outside of cervical cancer.

 We raise awareness about the connection between HPV, cancer in both men and women, and the vaccine which can protect against the virus.

 Vaccination against HPV presents the best opportunity to prevent our daughters and sons from attaining a HPV-related cancer.
 The majority of people will come to contact with the virus at some stage in their lives, regardless of their sex.

 A gender-neutral virus requires a gender neutral vaccination programme.

 Our vision is of a world where every country vaccinates both boys and girls against HPV.

 We work to influence policy so that gender-neutral vaccination becomes the gold standard of protection against HPV-related cancer.